Introduction to CAT language B - English 3200-L3-1CATBA

 KNOWLEDGE

-- students have basic knowledge about contemporary CAT tools, know their advantages and limitations
+- has basic knowledge of contemporary CAT tools, knows their advantages and limitations (K1_W06, K1_W15)

-- students know the principles of professional translator's ethics when using CAT tools
+- is familiar with the principles of professional ethics for translators in the context of using CAT tools (K1_W09, K1_W13)

 SKILLS

-- students are able to analyze the source text and identify the most important translation issues typical for CAT
+- is able to analyse the source text, identifying the most important translation problems typical for translation using CAT tools (K1_U01, K1_U03, K1_U10)

 SOCIAL COMPETENCES